 The following paragraphs have been derived from my February 21, 1994 conversation with Gene Cernan and deal with Gene's - and Jack's - road to Apollo 17.
 Readers should note that the Apollo 13 and 14 crews were announced in August 1969 and that the mission that would have been Apollo 20 wasn't canceled until January 1970.
 Further, the missions that would have been Apollos 18 and 19 weren't canceled until the following September.

 "In 1969, I was approached by Deke about assigning me as Lunar Module Pilot with John Young on the backup crew for Apollo 13.
 Deke never gave any guarantees that you were going to rotate and get any flight.
 He never said the backup crew of Apollo 13 was going to fly Apollo 16.
-But the bottom line is that I told Deke I'd rather wait for an opportunity to fly in the left seat and have my own crew - even though I knew that opportunity might not come - rather than commit myself and eliminate all other possibilities, except maybe a flight in Skylab, to fly Apollo from the left seat.
+But the bottom line is that I told Deke I'd rather wait for an opportunity to fly in the left seat (as a Mission Commander) and have my own crew - even though I knew that opportunity might not come - rather than commit myself and eliminate all other possibilities, except maybe a flight in Skylab, to fly Apollo from the left seat.
 I just wanted my own crew.
 Basically, Deke had said 'Well, you know the chances are you're going to fly on a lunar landing mission if you're on the backup crew of Apollo 13.
 No guarantee.
 But the chances are you will.'
 And you know, flying with John would have been fine.
 But I just wanted to take my chances.
 So, in Deke's typical way, he said 'Fine.
 If that's what you want.
-But, you know, I'm not guaranteeing, number one, that I'll assign you the left seat (meaning to be the Commander) on any mission and if I do assign you the left seat on a mission, there's no guarantee that your backup crew would rotate and, besides, the first mission you could possibly get as the backup crew in the left seat would be 14.'
+But, you know, I'm not guaranteeing, number one, that I'll assign you the left seat on any mission and if I do assign you the left seat on a mission, there's no guarantee that your backup crew would rotate and, besides, the first mission you could possibly get as the backup crew in the left seat would be 14.'
 And then he said 'You know, if you get 14 (backup), there may or may not be a 17, because 20 is already canceled and people were talking about other missions being canceled.
 So you may be talking yourself out of walking on the Moon.'
 That's what he said, in so many words.
 And I said, 'I'll take my chances.'"

 "Charlie Duke (who flew with Young on Apollo 16) doesn't know what I just told you.
 But it's history, and it probably ought to be written down.
 And so I took my chances and reluctantly did not accept what was told me might be my only opportunity to walk on the Moon."